 – Those circumstances are twofold: 1) motorcyclists must perform the activity only under the correct conditions, 2) there must be a broad awareness on the part of other drivers of the activity

 – The conditions we are proposing involve filtering only up to an active stop light, only along lane boundaries that are not adjacent to any curb, and with other vehicles at or near a standstill

-– The pilot area we are proposing intersects the area of the city with the highest percentage of multi vehicle collisions (Adelaide & Richmond Streets)
+– The pilot area we are proposing intersects the area of the city with the highest percentage of multi-vehicle collisions (Adelaide & Richmond Streets)

 – If pursued, we will work with the city on an advanced signage/messaging campaign along the proposed corridors to alert drivers of the upcoming change.
-Ideally, this messaging campaign will have a 6-8 month lead in time prior to the launch of the pilot
+Ideally, this messaging campaign will have a 6-8 month lead-in time prior to the launch of the pilot

-– RTI will not support the initiative unless an active messaging campaign is deployed well in advance, additionally, we will work with media partners to get the message out to riders about the right & wrong way to perform the activity if and when the pilot is approved
+– RTI will not support the initiative unless an active messaging campaign is deployed well in advance, additionally, we will work with media partners to get the message out to riders about the right & wrong way to perform the action if and when the pilot is approved

-We realize that opinions on lane filtering are mixed in the riding community, but we also believe in pursuing evidence based initiatives that have the potential to make roads safer for riders, encourage motorcycle use, and help to ease congestion on our roads.
+We realize that opinions on lane filtering are mixed in the riding community, but we also believe in pursuing evidence-based initiatives that have the potential to make roads safer for riders, encourage motorcycle use, and help to ease congestion on our roads.
 Lane filtering, contentious as it may be, is one of those examples.

 We also produced a short video simulation demonstrating how effective motorcycles can be in mitigating traffic delay times.
 The video was instrumental in helping us get the support we needed to push the motion through.

 All in all, we could be seeing some positive changes for riders over the next couple of years!